 Composites played an important role in its structure, much less than on the latest generations of wide-body aircraft, but more than on previous single-aisle aircraft.
 Its engine, the C version of the LEAP engine developed by Franco-American joint venture CFM International, is the same as that of the A320neo and the B737MAX.

-The Chinese program has been criticized for this dependence on foreign equipment manufacturers, which also affects many of the C919’s other systems.
+The Chinese program has been criticized for its dependence on foreign equipment manufacturers, which also affects many of the C919’s other systems.
 But COMAC is only reproducing the schema used by Airbus and Boeing.
 Developing an all-Chinese aircraft would not have made much sense.

 COMAC’s domestic suppliers, starting with the national conglomerate AVIC (Aviation Industry Corp. of China), also embarked on a campaign of overseas acquisitions aimed at localizing technological bricks.
 These concern both components – starting with the Austrian composite specialist FACC acquired by AVIC in 2009 – and production resources – with, for example, the Spanish assembly line specialist Aritex acquired in 2016.